 2. Monogamy has its ups and downs

 For all the happiness and excitement a monogamous relationship can bring someone, it is nevertheless true that there can be times when your attraction will draw you to someone else.
-It’s simply the reality for someone who is open to bisexuality and accepts it.
+It’s simply the reality for anyone, no matter if bisexual or not.

-But you know what?
-So does everyone else.
 Regardless of how you identify, everyone who is monogamous has moments where their monogamy holds them back from pursuing another relationship.
-It’s no different, except that you may find it happening more often.
+It’s no different, except that you may find it happening for several genders.